DNKonanov/geneGraph/README.md

 # geneGraph

-Tool for genome complexity computing
+Command-line tool for genome complexity computing

 ## Dependencies

-* Python 3.5 or later
+* Python 3.4 or later
 * Graphviz and pygraphviz libraries

+    Can be install by
+    `sudo apt-get install graphviz python3-graphviz python3-pygraphviz`

-* gene_graph_lib
+* gene_graph_lib p[ython3 module

+    Can be installed by
-    You can install gene_graph_lib with `pip install gene_graph_lib`
+    `pip install gene_graph_lib`

 ## Usage

 ### Generating of graph structure

-If you don't have sif file with graph stucture, the first step is parsing of Orthofinder outputs.
+If you don't have a sif file with graph stucture, the first step is parsing of Orthofinder outputs.
 To do this open `source` directory and type in terminal:
-` python orthofinder_parse.py -i [path to txt file] -o [path and name prefix for output files] `
+` python orthofinder_parse.py -i [path to txt file with orthogroups] -o [path and name prefix for output files] `

+For example:
+`python orthofinder_parse.py -i ~/data/Mycoplasma/Results/Orthogroups.txt -o ~/data/outputs/Mycoplasma/graph`

 Output files:
 * **graph.sif** - all edges list of genome graph
 * **graph_freq.sif** - all edges frequency
-* **graph.db** - database with all parsed informmation
+* **graph.db** - SQLite database with all parsed informmation
-* **graph_context.sif** - number of contexts, computed for each node in graph
+* **graph_context.sif** - number of unique contexts, computed for each node in graph
+* **graph_genes.sif** - list of all genes (nodes) from all genomes, with coordinates and Prokka annotations

 ### Complexity computing